Trail Fast Facts

-Caleys lookout track is a 1.2km, grade 4 hike located in Bents Basin State Conservation Area, New South Wales.
-The hike should take around 45 minutes to complete.
+Caleys lookout track is a 1.2km, grade 4 hike in Bents Basin State Conservation Area, New South Wales.
+This hike typically takes 45 minutes to complete.

 Take in delightful views on the Caleys lookout track in Bents Basin State Conservation Area, not far from Penrith.
 Named after English explorer and botanist, George Caley, the lookout track follows a shady path from the Bents Basin Road picnic area up into the forested escarpment.
 Children might find it a bit steep, although you're assisted by stone, wooden and metal steps along the way.